 The Village in History, Graham Nicholson and Jane Fawcett, Weidenfeld and Nicolson, Guild Publishing, The National Trust, 1988.

 The church played a major part in people’s lives: Parish churches conducted services and kept records of births, deaths and marriages.
-In addition, each Parish was responsible for the upkeep of the roads within its boundaries.
+Each Parish was also responsible for the upkeep of the roads within its boundaries.
 This often amounted, when there were holes in the roads, to getting someone to fill the holes with stones.